paulbradshaw/cleaning/rightleft.md

 A `MID` formula working on this text which specified a starting position of 32 or higher would return nothing, because there are no characters from that position.
 But it will *not* generate an error.

-T> ### When you don't know how many characters from the end: MID as an alternative to RIGHT T>
-T> Because `MID` can hit the end of your text and not generate an error, the `MID` function can be a useful alternative to `RIGHT` when you do not know exactly how many characters you want to grab at the end of a cell, but you do know what position those characters start *from*.
-T>
-T> In these cases, just set the number of characters to a value which you know will always capture *all* characters after your specified point, for example `100`.
-In practical terms this translates as 'grab all the characters from this point until the end'.

 ## What if the starting position or number of characters *depends*?
 Introducing LEN